 - Intuitive dashboards and analytics

 Having clear communication with your staff is vital.
 When communication doesn’t happen with regularity and employees are left aside, engagement levels decrease.

 Running a company is much like leading a sports team.
 Every player contributes to the victory from their specific positions, and all the positions are important.

 When communication fails, the team can’t function as such.
 A divided team seldom lasts long, which in the case of a company, translates into employee turnover.

 Communication problems can become a tangible issue when employees suggestions and feedback are not dealt with properly.
 According to QualtricsReport, 30% of Americans feel their feedback is taken into consideration by their managers.

-One way of deciding where to start when it comes to the planning and design of your employee experience strategy is by conducting surveys.
+One way of deciding where to when it comes to the planning and design of your employee experience strategy is by conducting surveys.
 The only way to design an effective employee experience strategy is by knowing which specific points employees are not comfortable with.

 What kind of questions do you need to ask your employees to know this?
 Let’s take a look.

 There are four types of questions you can ask to determine where you can make improvements in your .

 |1.
 Do you understand the company's mission statement?